mrwweb/clicky-menus/readme.md

 Internet Explorer 11 support is possible if you include polyfills for [`closest`](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest#polyfill) and [`NodeList.forEach`](https://developer.mozilla.org/en-US/docs/Web/API/NodeList/forEach#Polyfill) and transpile your code with something like Babel.

 ## Changelog

+### 1.3.0 (April 25, 2025)

+- NEW!
+Use the `data-clicky-menus-close` attribute on any element to automatically close the open submenu.
+It should be set to the ID of the element with the `clicky-menu` class.
+Fixes #21.
+- Don't let `ESC` propogate when pressed on an item inside a submenu.
+This should generally prevent dialogs and other toggle features from closing when they contain a menu.
+Fixes #22
+- Stripe special characters from automatically generated submenu IDs and add an increment (e.g. `-1`) to the end of each ID to get much closer to guaranteeing it is unique.
+Fixes #12

 ### 1.2.0 (May 21, 2024)